 Small Business, Jobs and the Economy

-We must reignite the American Dream by providing a ladder of opportunity for every American to climb, so that everyone who works hard and plays by the rules is able to achieve their dreams.
-And I believe small business is the key.
-Small businesses create 2 out of every 3 new jobs in our country, and it is my mission as a member of the Small Business Committee to help them do what they do best: create good-paying jobs, drive innovation, and strengthen the middle class.
+Small businesses create 2 out of every 3 new jobs in our country, and it is my mission as a member of the Small Business Committee to help them do what they do best: create good-paying jobs, drive innovation, contribute to their community, and strengthen the middle class.

 Small Business Development Centers

-That is why I’m proud to have brought the first two Small Business Development Centers (SBDCs) to the San Gabriel Valley: the SBDC hosted by Pasadena City College and the SBDC hosted by University of La Verne.
-SBDCs are partnerships between the SBA and local colleges and universities that provide free, confidential services to small business owners.
+I’m proud to have brought the first two Small Business Development Centers (SBDCs) to the San Gabriel Valley: the SBDC hosted by Pasadena City College and the SBDC hosted by University of La Verne.
+SBDCs are partnerships between the Small Business Administration (SBA) and local colleges and universities that provide free, confidential services to small business owners.
 At SBDCs, any person who wants to start or expand their small business can get help developing a business plan, learning how to market, or accessing financing.

 Expanding Access to Capital